OpenMoonRay/openmoonray-docs/docs/moonray/maps/ImageMap.md

   default: [ 0, 1, 0 ]

-  default color to be used for missing udims when 'use default color when missing' is enabled
+  <p>default color to be used for missing udims when 'use default color when missing' is enabled<\p>

   <h3>gamma</h3>